 About Map Georeferencing

-Initially, maps are located using local coordinates; they have no geospatial context.
+Initially, face maps are located using local coordinates; they have no geospatial context.

 Georeferencing involves orienting a map in 3D world coordinates.
 Studio Mapper offers multiple methods for georeferencing.
 When a map is georeferenced, it will appear in the 3D World window, potentially as part of a collection of other georeferenced maps.
-See Map and 3D World Views.
+See Map Types.

 • Georeferenced maps will appear in the 3D window as they are loaded (they are not loaded/displayed when a project is opened as there may be a large number of them).